servian/aws-redshift-smart-pause-and-resume/README.md

-# Redshift Smart Pause and Resume (!!WIP)
+# Redshift Smart Pause and Resume

 ![Language](https://img.shields.io/github/languages/top/servian/aws-auto-remediate.svg) [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-Open source application to automatically resume and pause Redshift using AWS Lambda, CloudWatch Metrics and Events, Amazon Forecast and Step Functions.
+Open source tool to automatically pause and resume Redshift (single and multi-node) clusters using AWS Lambda, CloudWatch Metrics and Events, Amazon Forecast and Step Functions.

 ## About

-### Resuming and Pausing Redshift using Cluster CPU Utilisation Metrics from CloudWatch
+### Resuming and Pausing Redshift using Cluster CPU utilisation Metrics from CloudWatch

-CPU Utilisation data from an existing Redshift data warehouse is scraped from Cloudwatch metrics.
+CPU utilisation data from an existing Redshift data warehouse is scraped from Cloudwatch metrics.
 In particular, the metric is the average CPU utilisation at 15 minute intervals by default (value is configurable: recommended values are 5, 15, 30, 60 minute intervals).
 The data scraped is then used to train an Amazon Forecast model, and the resulting forecast predictions are used to determine when to resume and pause a Redshift data warehouse.

 A threshold value is set and used determine when to resume and pause a Redshift cluster.
-To illustrate, if a threshold value of 5% (i.e., 5% CPU Utilisation) is set, the Reshift cluster will be scheduled to be resumed around a timestamp when CPU Utilisation is forecasted to be over the threshold value.
-On the other hand, given the same threshold value, a Reshift cluster will be scheduled to be paused around a timestamp when CPU Utilisation is forecasted to be under the threshold value.
+To illustrate, if a threshold value of 5% (i.e., 5% CPU utilisation) is set, the Reshift cluster will be scheduled to be resumed around a timestamp when CPU utilisation is forecasted to be over the threshold value.
+On the other hand, given the same threshold value, a Reshift cluster will be scheduled to be paused around a timestamp when CPU utilisation is forecasted to be under the threshold value.

 Forecasted CPU utilisation activity example is showcased below.
 For this example, given the forecasted values: